visimp/visimp/docs/layers/ALPHANVIM.md

-# `alphanvim` layer
+# `greeter` layer

-The `alphanvim` layer enables the user to customize the default Neovim greeter using [alpha-nvim](https://github.com/goolord/alpha-nvim).
+The `greeter` layer enables the user to customize the default Neovim greeter using [alpha-nvim](https://github.com/goolord/alpha-nvim).

 ## Configuration